-France Wins World Cup
+'On Top Of The World': France Wins World Cup

 France entered the tournament as a favorite, powered by stars such as Kylian Mbappe and Antoine Griezmann, while Croatia was seen as a longshot for victory.

+Still, France's offense came through at key moments, and their four goals secured their title as World Cup Champions.

-The game opened with Croatia dominating possession of the ball – at 15 minutes in, Croatia held the ball for 59 percent of the time.
-Then, at 18 minutes in, Croatia striker Mario Mandzukic mistakenly scored a goal for France by heading it into his own team's goal.
+At 18 minutes in, Croatia received its first major blow.
+Croatia forward Mario Mandzukic mistakenly scored a goal for France by heading it into his own team's goal.
+As FIFA's official live blog noted, Mandzukic now "has the misfortune of being the first player to score an own goal in a World Cup Final."

 Shortly after, Croatia's Ivan Perisic delivered a goal, tying up the game.
-Then, referees awarded France a penalty kick for a handball from Perisic, giving France a valuable opportunity.
+Then, referees awarded France a penalty kick for a handball by Perisic, giving France a valuable opportunity.

 It's an opportunity that France's Antoine Griezmann made the most of, scoring a goal and bringing the score up to 2-1 at the half.

+The handball penalty was awarded after a review from Video Assistant Referees.
+As NPR has reported, this tournament is the first time that FIFA "has allowed video replay to be used to make penalty calls in a World Cup."
+According to CBS Soccer, Griezmann's penalty kick was the first VAR-assisted score in a World Cup final.

 France's Paul Pogba scored at the 59 minute mark, quickly followed by another goal from France six minutes later, this time from Mbappe.
+That goal was also historic.
+It made 19-year-old Mbappe the first teenager to score at a World Cup Final since Pele, the Brazilian soccer legend.

+Teenagers to score in a #WorldCupFinal— FIFA World Cup (@FIFAWorldCup) July 15, 2018

 Croatia's Mandzukic then scored, bringing the score to 4-2, thanks to an error from France.